tsunami643/blog/_posts/2017-09-04-casting-year-one.md

    Life of a producer.

  I'm very grateful for those who vouched me to broadcast such a high profile event and it was incredibly validating for that vouch to be approved by an official body.
 That being said, I did far from my best work.
 Solo casting is not my wheelhouse, but at the end of the day it could have gone a lot worse.
-Thanks to all the Na'Vi games I had, I even showed up in a few NUA videos and the beginning of this Kiev Major Qualifier highlight reel.
+I even showed up in a few NUA videos and the beginning of this Kiev Major Qualifier highlight reel.

 <div class="video-container" style="text-align: center;"><iframe width="840" height="472" src="https://www.youtube.com/embed/0siUu5cI0hg?rel=0" frameborder="0" allowfullscreen></iframe></div>